 In the age of "fake news" and pseudoscience, we ask our members to look at the sources they share with our network prior to posting.
 Prior to bringing in an outside article or "research", does it pass the following test:

-There is no need to repeat the same point multiple times, nor any need to post about the same topic over and over again if debate arises.
+There is no need to repeat the same point multiple times, nor any need to post about the same topic over and over again, expecting different responses.
 Badgering or belaboring posts and/or will be deleted, or an entire thread will have comments turned off.

 Block anyone who brings up negative feelings for you